heathhenley/AOC/README.md

 set of directions, etc) - I won't be surprised if there's a more general solution that ends up being required for a problem later in the month...

+### Day 9:
+This one felt pretty straightforward, I think he was giving us a break after a strong start.